 Delaware’s high court acknowledged the confusing precedent in this area, and cited in footnote 1 to no less than ten decisions of the Delaware Supreme Court within the past few years alone, not including the several decisions by the Court of Chancery addressing similar issues, on the topic addressed in this opinion.
 See, e.g., Dieckman v.
 Regency GP LP, Del.
 Supr., No. 208, 2016 (Jan.
 20, 2017), highlighted on these pages.

-In connection with its analysis, the Court noted that in light of the statutory authorization allowing expansive variations on standards of contract, the general principles interpreting such contractual standards need to be nuanced.
+In connection with its analysis, the Court noted that in light of the statutory authorization allowing expansive variations on standards of conduct, the general principles interpreting such contractual standards need to be nuanced.
 In this writer’s view, it turns out that attorneys are often not exemplary in their drafting of clearly defined contractual standards of conduct when fiduciary duties are waived.

 The high court explained that the Court of Chancery confused the general standard of care in the LPA with more specific requirements in other sections, and observed that the trial court also violated settled rules of contract interpretation requiring that courts prefer specific provisions over more general ones.